-This course provides English Language Learning (ELL) students an integrated communication experience on the high beginning college level.
+This English for Academic Purposes course provides non-native English-speaking students an integrated communication experience at the high beginning college level.
 Students will learn effective techniques for reading, studying and using American English in an academic setting.
 This course does not fulfill degree requirements.
 This is the first reading course in the sequence of courses leading to ENGL 121.
 3 hrs. lecture/wk.

-EAP 121 Reading/Vocabulary II (3 Hours)
+EAP 121 Reading and Vocabulary II (3 Hours)